Takmim00/Chill-gamer-client/README.md

-# Game Review Website
+# GameX Website

 ## Project Overview
-The Game Review Website allows users to log in, access detailed reviews, add reviews to their watchlist, and manage their own reviews (update or delete them).
+The GameX (Game Review) Website allows users to log in, access detailed reviews, add reviews to their watchlist, and manage their own reviews (update or delete them).
 Users can also view all available game reviews and interact with them.
 The website provides an engaging platform for gamers to share and discover opinions about various games.

 ## Live Project Link
 [Game Review Website](https://chill-gamer-8a201.web.app/)